-See below to see how you can help study coastal effects of extreme sea level events as a citizen scientist!
+See below to see how you can help study coastal effects of extreme sea level events as a community scientist!

 extreme water levels

-The current El Niño is shaping up to be one of the largest on record.
+The 2015-2016 El Niño was one of the largest on record based on the oceanic heat anomaly.
 Prior comparable El Niño conditions occurred in 1997-1998 and 1983-1984, both of which brought devastating coastal impacts.

-We hope to take advantage of this El Niño season to study the coastal response to extreme events and use the results as a window into future sea level rise conditions.
+We took advantage of the 2015-2015 El Niño season to study the coastal response to extreme events and use the results as a window into future sea level rise conditions.
 Sea level has already risen ~7 inches over the past century and is predicted to accelerate in pace.
-The current El Niño contribution of ~8 inches enhanced background sea level is similar to conditions that are expected to occur in as little as 35-45 years from now based on predictions by the IPCC.
+The 2015-2016 El Niño contribution of ~8 inches enhanced background sea level is similar to conditions that are expected to occur in as little as 35-45 years from 2015 based on predictions by the IPCC.

 what are we measuring?